 Are there any emerging trends/threats that you think will be a problem?

 Sean: The biggest emerging threat or problem I see trending right now are threat actors taking advantage of the COVID-19 crisis.
 There has been a big increase in phishing emails associated with COVID, and newfound vulnerabilities associated with remote working.

 Nick: What concerns me most is the growing number of medical IoT devices.
 Medical devices now rely on network connections to run efficiently and properly.
 With medical devices the concern shifts from financial loss to the potential for human loss.

-And there you have it, Brite’s newest Security Analysts.
+And there you have it, Brite’s newest SOC Analysts.
 Huge thanks to the two for taking the time to share insights into their roles.